spencereldred/CoffeeScript/README.md

 ## Exercise 1 (15 min):

-* Write a function that takes an array of numbers and prints to the console numbers divisible by 3
+* Write a function that takes an array of numbers and prints to the console numbers divisible by 7
 * Use a range to create an array of numbers from 1 to 100
-* Loop through the array with a list comprehension use a filter to select the numbers divisible by 3
+* Loop through the array with a list comprehension use a filter to select the numbers divisible by 7
+* write the CoffeeScript. compile it. copy the compiled JavaScript into the console to run it.

 ## Objects, Existence: (15 min)